guardian/gudocs/README.md

 *This deployment process is difficult to use and should be upgraded to RiffRaff asap*

 Ssh into the Visuals server (you need to have your github keys added to access it.
 Someone who already has access can add you - see doc linked below).
-Cd into the gudocs repo and git pull master.
+Cd into the gudocs repo and git pull main.
 You may need to run commands like `npm install` if you have eg. installed any different dependencies.

 This server uses `supervisor` to build apps on the box.
 To restart the apps, run the following: